 The widely recognized Cauchy integral theorem is an excellent example, since it is a steppingstone to Green's theorem and the fundamental theorem of complex calculus.
-In Sect.
-4.5 we clarify the contributions of each of these special theorems.
+In Sec.
+4.5 (see p.
+151) we clarify the contributions of each of these special theorems.

-Once these fundamental theorems of integration (Stream 3) have been mastered, the student is ready for the complex frequency domain, which takes us back to Stream 2 and the complex frequency plane ($s = \sigma + \omega_J \in \mathbb{C}$).
-While the Fourier and Laplace transforms are taught in mathematics courses, the concept of complex frequency is rarely mentioned.
-The complex frequency domain (see Sect.
-3.10) and causality are fundamentally related (see Sects.
-4.5.2-4.7.3), and are critical for the analysis of signals and systems, especially when dealing with the concept of impedance (see Sect.
-4.4).
+Once these fundamental theorems of integration (Stream 3) have been mastered, the student is ready for the complex frequency domain, which takes us back to Stream 2 and the complex frequency plane ( $s = \sigma + \omega j \in \mathbb{C}$ ).
+While the Fourier and $\mathcal{LT}$ 's are taught in mathematics courses, the concept of complex frequency is rarely mentioned.
+The complex frequency domain (see p.
+120) and causality are fundamentally related (see pp. 152-162), and are critical for the analysis of signals and systems, especially when dealing with the concept of impedance (see p.
+142).

 Without the concept of time and frequency, we cannot develop an intuition for the Fourier and Laplace transforms, especially within the context of engineering and mathematical physics.
-The Fourier transform covers signals, while the Laplace transform LT describes systems.
+The Fourier transform covers signals, while the Laplace transform describes systems.
 Separating these two concepts, based on their representations as Fourier and Laplace transforms, is an important starting place for understanding physics and the role of mathematics.
 However, these methods, by themselves, do not provide the insight into physical systems that we need to be productive or, better, creative with these tools.
 We need to master the tools of differential equations and then partial differential equations to fully appreciate the world that they describe.
-Electrical networks composed of inductors, capacitors, and resistors are isomorphic to mechanical systems composed of masses, springs, and dashpots.
+Electrical and mechanical networks composed of inductors, capacitors, and resistors are isomorphic to mechanical systems composed of masses, springs, and dash-pots.
 Newton's laws are analogous to those of Kirchhoff, which are the rules needed to analyze simple physical systems composed of linear (and nonlinear) subcomponents.
 When lumped-element systems are taken to the limit in several dimensions, we obtain Maxwell's partial differential equations, the laws of continuum mechanics, and beyond.